ics-software-engineering/meteor-example-autoform/README.md

 ## Basic usage

-Download the application and type `meteor`, then display http://localhost:3000 to bring up a window similar to the above.
+Download the application and type `meteor`, then display [http://localhost:3000] to bring up a window similar to the above.

 The application consists of two pages: the home page that enables the form and enables you to create new StudentData documents, and a second page that allows you to edit a pre-existing StudentData document.
 To use this second page, open up the browser console and submit a new StudentData instance.
-You should see the docID printed out to the console:
+The form will be reset, and you should see the docID printed out to the console:

 ![](https://raw.githubusercontent.com/ics-software-engineering/meteor-example-autoform/master/doc/meteor-example-autoform-submit.png)